ricardobna/docs/Tutorials/gettingstarted/Step03.rst

    .. note::
-    Some of the attributes are inspired by CSS, like Background,Border, Color, Dimension, Font, Alignment,Margin/Padding not only that, but also the CascadingStylesheet with the cascading algorithms,selectors and etc
+    Some of the attributes are inspired by CSS, like Background,Border, Color, Dimension, Font, Alignment,Margin/Padding and also the CascadingStylesheet with the cascading algorithms,selectors and etc

 Selectors
 ---------